humanmade/repress/docs/advanced.md

 }
 ```

-Note that you should always
+Note that you should always deduplicate posts when merging, as duplicate posts in your store may lead to inconsistent behaviour.
+The `mergePosts` helper can handle this for you.